bhauman/lein-figwheel/README.md

 with the current implicit build ids.

 If you call `(start-autobuild example)` it will start the figwheel autobuilder on the provided build id `example`.
-It will also make this build id the implicit build id.
+It will also make `[example]` the implicit set of build ids.

-All the control functions operate this way.
+`start-autobuild` and `switch-to-build` are the only functions that update the build-id set.

+`clean-build` and `build-once` both allow you to do one off builds and cleans.
+They do not alter the implicit build ids.

 #### Mapping figwheel resource paths to your servers resource paths